Dylan-Vo05/Food.com-Dataset-Exploration/README.md

   height="600"
   frameborder="0"
 ></iframe>

-For example, the difference between the PDV of foods high in all nutrients versus the ones high in all but protein is about 40 PDV if the food is unhealthy.
+For example, the difference between the PDV of foods high in all nutrients versus the ones high in all but protein is about 80 PDV if the food is unhealthy.
 But for a food with those characteristics to be healthy, its average PDV is much, much lower.
 The graph helps illustrate the effect the individual nutrients have on PDV, and how healthy recipes and unhealthy recipes compare.
+It also provides some idea on the relationship between all of the nutrients, and how they ultimately come together into a food's `'PDV_deviance'`

 ## Assessment of Missingness